Alfresco/alfresco-identity-service/README.md

 ### Standalone Distribution

 #### Overview
 This guide helps you get started with the Identity Service.
 It covers simple standalone startup and use of the default database.
 Advanced deployment options are not covered.
-For a deeper description of keycloak features or configuration options, consult the official [Keycloak readme](https://www.keycloak.org/docs/) .
+For a deeper description of Keycloak features or configuration options, consult the official [Keycloak readme](https://www.keycloak.org/docs/) .

 #### Installing and booting